-reconciliation legislation and the duration of their consideration.17 The motion to proceed to consideration of a reconciliation bill is not debatable.
-Debate on the bill itself is limited to 20 hours,18 with debate on any amendment limited to two hours, equally divided by the majority and minority.19 Debate on any amendment to an amendment is limited to one hour, similarly equally divided.20 Time consumed by votes, quorum calls preceding roll call votes, or reading of amendments does not count against the 20 hours.
+of a reconciliation bill is not debatable.
+Debate on the bill itself is limited to 20 hours, 20 with debate on any amendment limited to two hours, equally divided by the majority and minority.
+21 Debate on any amendment to an amendment is limited to one hour, similarly equally divided.
+22 Time consumed by votes, quorum calls preceding roll call votes, or reading of amendments does not count against the 20 hours.